 To capture true loyalty when leading organizational change, the people must own the thing they are loyal to… and since everyone cannot “Own” your organization, we find the next best thing… an ideal that benefits the people and makes them feel emotionally connected to something bigger than themselves… a Greater Purpose!

 But that leaves the BIG question… How do you get EVERYONE to have the Same Greater Purpose?

 Fortunately, we have researched this question and surprisingly there is an answer that applies to everyone.
 In 53 different countries to over 80,000 people, different education levels and cultures, positions from CEO to Janitor, we have asked one question: “What is your Ideal Working Environment?”
 This question has yielded 5 primary factors that most everyone can agree with.
 These Ideal Working Environment Factors are as follows:

-- Team work – people working on together on the same team and helping each other to achieve team goals.
+- Teamwork – people working together on the same team and helping each other to achieve team goals.

-- Supportive environment – beyond team work there are other departments and managers that often get in each other’s way and my create silos.
-People want to be able to work across department without agendas stopping the greater success of the bigger objectives.
+- Supportive environment – beyond teamwork there are other departments and managers that often get in each other’s way and may create silos.
+People want to be able to work across departments without agendas stopping the greater success of the bigger objectives.

-- Clarity – whether they use the words, transparency, vision, direction… people want to have an idea of what they need to do to be successful (and be recognised for that success) in the organization.
+- Clarity – whether they use the words, transparency, vision, direction… people want to have an idea of what they need to do to be successful (and be recognized for that success) in the organization.